hypo69/hypo/docs/gemini/ru/consultant/src/endpoints/README.MD.md

 If you want to contribute to the module, please follow these guidelines:

-1. Follow [PEP 8](https://peps.python.org/pep-0008/) for code style.
+1. Follow `PEP 8 <https://peps.python.org/pep-0008/>`_ for code style.
 2. Add tests for new features.
-3. Leave detailed comments for any changes.
+3. Leave detailed comments using docstrings for any changes.

-For questions and suggestions, contact the repository owner or leave comments in [Issues](#).
+For questions and suggestions, contact the repository owner or leave comments in `Issues <#>`_.